Undergraduate Course: Healthy Communities 2 (NUST08015)

 This course will provide students with the opportunity to explore the principal theories, concepts and terminology of sociology relevant to health.
 Health promotion and education including teaching methods and learning styles that support change management will be developed with the students.
 Students┐ understanding of social and health legislation which is essential for nursing work in contemporary health and social care environments of today will also be further developed.

 This is a core course in year 2 of the Bachelor of Nursing with Honours programme.
 The course is suitable for health and social care professionals who have undertaken Healthy Communities 1.
-The course content is delivered through a series of lectures and workshops in weeks 1-5 Semester 2.
-In addition 3 full study days take place on dates to be confirmed in weeks 7-10 and students must attend the study days.
+The course content is delivered through a series of lectures and workshops in weeks 1-6 Semester 2.
+In addition 1 full study day to take place on a date to be confirmed but likely to be a Monday in early April and students must attend the study day as the 30% assignment is assessed on this day.
 The focus is on the health of communities as part of a larger society.
-It builds on the students┐ knowledge and understanding of the impact which community and family dynamics can have on the health of an individual.
+It builds on the students knowledge and understanding of the impact which community and family dynamics can have on the health of an individual.
 Utilising taught theories and techniques, students are enabled to develop skills to start to assess and address health and social care needs of communities.
 The course addresses:

 -Assessing the needs of a community